daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /DOCKER_COMPOSE.md

 - All images `docker image prune`
 - Free up all resources `docker system prune`

+8. Starting a service again, and recreating it: `docker-compose up -d --force-recreate web`

-8. STARTING OUR WHOLE APP (ALL SERVICES)
+9. STARTING OUR WHOLE APP (ALL SERVICES)
 - `docker-compose up`